Take the plunge to living the expat lifestyle.

 A big change in our communication that has strengthened our relationship is, listening and understanding.
 Sometimes what we are trying to say (or argue) to each other is brought to the surface when we actively listen combined with being mindful of each others feelings.
 Which can be extremely difficult in heated debates, but it’s a strategy that has increased our communication and understanding of each other.

-Also, being able to recognize when we are at fault and identifying what actions we did that contributed to the argument.
+As well as being able to recognize when at fault and identifying what actions were done that contributed to the argument.

 10) Recognize feelings of loneliness.

 ** Full disclaimer.
 Seek professional help when feelings of loneliness are overwhelming.
 If you discontinue doing your regular routine and or find little interest in things that you use to love, seek professional help.
-Communicate with your spouse and reach out to others letting them know how you feel. **
+Communicate with your spouse and reach out to family & friends letting them know how you feel. **

 Unexpectedly, I received a lovely email from a friend that hit me to the max core.